Serajfard/Create-Army/README.md

 2. [Logic](#logic)
 3. [Troop Manager](#troop-manager)

 I have tried to use plain Javascript in order to keep the code simple.
 Also Typescript is not used to keep the ability of javascript dynamic type. for instance logic manager can handle an anonymous object type as `troop information` object.
-Each part of application can be replaced easily without any impact on stablity.
+Each part of application can be replaced easily without any impact on stability.
 Gateway (integration and orchestration), Logic (decision making) and Troop manager (available troop types & troop information) can be updated and deployed without downtime.

 # Gateway